ebzzry/marie/README.md

     $ mkdir -p ~/common-lisp
     $ git clone https://github.com/ebzzry/marie ~/common-lisp/marie

-Then load it:
+Then load it with [Quicklisp](https://quicklisp.org):

+    $ sbcl
     * (ql:quickload :marie)

-To return the symbols exported by this package:
+To print the symbols exported by this package:

     * (marie:symbols :marie)